Sleddale Hall: In recent years

 Sleddale Hall was owned by United Utilities, formerly North West Water.
 Following its appearance in Withnail and I, North West Water had planned to renovate the Hall and convert it into a holiday cottage and workshop.
 However, planning permission was refused on the grounds that it would alter the character of the valley.
 In 1998 the Hall was placed on the market, but did not sell.

-In 2006 the Hall was re-roofed.

 Sleddale Hall is tenanted by a farmer, Mike Harrison, whose suckler herd which produces Blonde d'Aquitaine crossbred calves won the 2008 British Blonde Society's biannual UK Commercial Herd of the Year Award.
 A judge said that the award was notable "considering the type of hard farm he is rearing them on": at Sleddale Hall the cows graze 980 to 1450 ft above sea level, on rough grazing.
 The house itself was still dilapidated and uninhabited as of September 2008.

 In January 2009 it was announced that Sleddale Hall had been put up for auction by United Utilities.
 The auction took place on 16 February 2009, with a guide price of over £145,000.
 A trust named 'The Crow Crag Collective' was set up on 22 January to try to buy the house at auction and preserve it for the fans of Withnail and I. The house originally sold at auction on 16 February 2009 for £265,000.
 The prospective purchaser was Sebastian Hindley, owner of the Mardale Inn in Bampton, a nearby village which also featured in the film.
 Hindley spoke of his purchase: "It's part of our heritage ...
 I'm very passionate about this area.
 I would like to transform it back to how it was in the film.
 It could be a working museum, with self-catering accommodation and maybe a tea room."
 The house does not currently have planning permission.